keyvanamiri/DepartureTimes/README.md

 <h1> Lessons from the Project and Future Goals </h1>
-I really enjoyed working on this project, as I had to incorporate different aspects both in terms of frontend simplicity and backend efficiency.
-This also made me think of some of the interesting challenges that exist at Uber, in particular as it's related to finding the closest available drivers to a user.
+In this project, I incorporated different aspects of full-stack engineering, both in terms of frontend simplicity and backend efficiency.
 I also thought about some of the possible future enhancements to my current implementation such as:

 <ul>